gokulkrishnan2005/19CS301-Module2/README.md

 ### RESULT
-Thus the python program to print the triangular start pattern has been implemented and executed successfully.
+Thus the python program to program to print inverted pyramid pattern with the same digit has been implemented and executed successfully.